gtk-rs/gtk4-rs/book/src/main_event_loop.md

 Status: 200 OK
 ```

-We will not need `tokio`, `reqwest` or `ashpd` in the following chapters, so let's remove it again by executing:
+We will not need `tokio`, `reqwest` or `ashpd` in the following chapters, so let's remove them again by executing:

 ```
 cargo remove reqwest tokio ashpd